Mukhair Al-Rashidi

 Mukhair Al-Rashidi (مخير الرشيدي; born 20 May 1999) is a Saudi Arabian professional footballer who plays as a right back for Pro League club Al-Fayha.

 Career

 Al-Rashidi started his career in the youth teams of Al-Sawari.
 On 28 July 2017, Al-Rashidi joined Al-Fayha.
-He made his first-team debut on 6 January 2018 by starting the King Cup Round of 32 match against Al-Qaisumah.
+He made his first-team debut on 6 January 2018, by starting the King Cup Round of 32 match against Al-Qaisumah.
 He made his league debut by coming off the bench against Al-Nassr on 11 January 2018.
 On 12 July 2019, Al-Rashidi signed his first professional contract with Al-Fayha.
 He signed a 3-year contract with the option to extend for a further 2 years.
-Al-Rashidi scored his first goal for the club on 14 December 2019 in a 2–1 loss against Damac.
+Al-Rashidi scored his first goal for the club on 14 December 2019, in a 2–1 loss against Damac.
+On 24 January 2022, Al-Rashidi renewed his contract with Al-Fayha.